This post may contain affiliate links. Please see our disclosure policy.

 Possible Variations

-• Swap the cheese: Try grilled halloumi, cheddar, or a firm goat cheese.
+• Swap the cheese: Try grilled halloumi, cheddar, a firm goat cheese, or small mozzarella balls.

-• Add-ins: Swap in arugula, olives, cucumber, grapes, blackberries, chorizo, or avocado.
+• Add-ins: Swap in arugula, olives, cucumber, grapes, blackberries, chorizo, avocado, or chopped pistachios.

 FAQs

-Can I make the prosciutto salad ahead of time?
+Can I make the melon salad ahead of time?

 Yes, make the salad and the dressing a few hours ahead and store them separately in the fridge.
 Wait to pour over the dressing until right before serving to prevent sogginess.